Data Exchange Standards

 IPC-1752A Materials Declaration Management Standard (with Amendments 1 & 2)

-Amendment 2 to IPC-1752A supports reporting multiple parts, reorganization and simplification of the reporting levels and relying on third party solution providers to develop tools instead of relying on an Adobe PDF form.
-The lists of substances are contained in informative appendices in order to improve the ease of updating the dynamic lists.
+The lists of substances (i.e. RoHS substance restrictions, REACH SVHC list, RoHS Exemptions, etc.) are in informative appendices in order to improve the ease of updating the dynamic lists.
 These lists (in both XML and PDF format) can be found on the 2-18b Committee page under "Other Documents."
-The lists are updated twice a year following publication of an updated REACH Candidate List by ECHA.
+The lists are updated twice a year following publication of an updated REACH SVHC Candidate List by ECHA.

 IPC-1753 Laboratory Declaration Standard